tiennou/Tank-Auth/README.md

 1. **Populate the `permissions` table.** These list down the permissions your users can take.
 Keep values for the `permission` field short and it's recommended that the first word be a verb (e.g. 'create user').
 1. **Fields in `permissions` table: `description`, `parent`, and `sort`.** These are _recommended_ but are optional since they are used if you are displaying your options in HTML in case you allow certain roles to manage permissions through the use of a form.
 If you prefer to use SQL instead of creating a form then these can be left empty.
 1. **Populate the `roles` table: create the roles your project will use.** This RBAC setup allows users to have _1 or more roles_.
 This prevents an influx of creating too many roles to accomodate user responsibilities.
-1. **Fields in `roles` table: `role`, `full`, and `default`.** Keep the `role` field one-word and lowercase for easy typing since this is what you will use when running the `permit()` method.
+1. **Fields in `roles` table: `role`, `full`, and `default`.** Keep the `role` field one-word and lowercase for easy typing since this is what you will use when running the `has_permission()` method.
 The `full` field is the full name of the role and can be used if you're displaying your role permissions in HTML.
 The `default` field specifies which role is the default role when users sign up.
 1. **Populate the `role_permissions` table.** Listing of all the permissions a role can take.

 > Permissions are assigned to roles and not users.
 For special cases where a certain user needs a permission outside of their role, use the `overrides` table ([Section IV: Give user extra permissions outside of their role](#d-give-user-extra-permissions-outside-of-their-role-optional)).